mbaumer/us_hep_funding/docs/_states/AR.md

 <a name="AR-02"></a>
 [Back to top](#top)
 ## AR-02 -- Rep. J. French Hill (R) -- [Wikipedia](https://en.wikipedia.org/wiki/AR-02)
-## Committees
-J. French Hill is not on any of our key committees.

 ## HEP Grants
 ```
 This district received no SC HEP grants from 2012-2019